British Rail Class 555: Design

 As part of the Stadler Metro train family, the units are built on the same platform as the Berlin U-Bahn IK stock, Glasgow Subway G3 stock, and future units being developed for the Minsk Metro.

 Infrastructure upgrades

 To facilitate the delivery of the new fleet, Nexus has commissioned work to replace or modify several aspects of the network.

 These have included the total demolition and rebuilding of the Metro Fleet Depot in Gosforth, requiring construction of a new temporary depot at Howdon to provide alternative stabling and maintenance facilities whilst Gosforth Depot is rebuilt.

-Raising or lowering the track at 40 of the network's 60 stations to facilitate use of the new door system is required, costing a total of £2 million.
+Construction of the new 12 acre depot at Gosforth was completed in January 2024.
+Raising or lowering the track at 40 of the network's 60 stations to facilitate use of the new door system was also required, costing a total of £2 million.
 This work was started in October 2020.

+In July 2025, the government announced it would fund a replacement signalling system for the Metro.